 Are they from a broken family?
 Jesus will give you a new family.

-Are they a Roman citizen in the first century that was about to be handed a copy of the Gospel of Mark and believed that an ultimate ruler should be a son of a god (like Caesar)?
-Well, that’s easy, I’ll add a few words to let you know that Jesus is a son of God too.
+Are they a Roman citizen in the first century that was about to be handed a copy of the Gospel of Mark and believed that an ultimate ruler like Caesar should be a son of a god?
+Well, that’s easy, Jesus is a son of God too.